SpaceX Starshield: History

 In October 2020, SDA awarded SpaceX an initial $150 million dual-use contract to develop 4 satellites to detect and track ballistic and hypersonic missiles.
 The first batch of satellites were originally scheduled to launch September 2022 to form part of the Tracking Layer Tranche 0 of the Space Force's National Defense Space Architecture.
 The launch was rescheduled multiple times but it eventually launched in April 2023.

-In 2020, SpaceX hired retired four-star general Terrence J. O'Shaughnessy who according to some sources is associated with Starlink's military satellite development and according to one source is listed as a "chief operating officer" at SpaceX.
+In 2020, SpaceX hired previously retired four-star general Terrence J. O'Shaughnessy who according to some sources is associated with Starlink's military satellite development and according to one source is listed as a "chief operating officer" at SpaceX.
 While still in active duty, O'Shaughnessy advocated before the United States Senate Committee on Armed Services for a layered capability with lethal follow-on that incorporates machine learning and artificial intelligence to gather and act upon sensor data quickly.
-As of 2024, Terrence O’Shaughnessy reportedly has had a high-level role at Starshield, with SpaceX reportedly vying for contracts for the Golden Dome space weapons system.
+As of 2024, Terrence O’Shaughnessy reportedly has had a high-level role at Starshield.

 SpaceX was not awarded a contract for the larger Tranche 1, with awards going to York Space Systems, Lockheed Martin Space, and Northrop Grumman Space Systems.

 As Starlink was being relied on in the Russo-Ukrainian war, expert on battlefield communications Thomas Wellington argued that Starlink signals, because they use narrow focused beams, are less vulnerable to interference and jamming by the enemy in wartime than satellites flying in higher orbits.
 Although there is no lethal weapons being developed this technology is being used by the military and it "can be integrated onto partner satellites to enable incorporation into the Starshield network."
 Therefore, if the military needed the use of SpaceX satellites through the Starshield program SpaceX "currently has over 3,000 satellites in low Earth orbit that beam the signal back to users' receiver dishes."